social-protocols/social-protocols.github.io/content/articles/deliberative-consensus-protocols/index.md

 So I would propose that a *fair* trail would be one that discovers the 1) **honest** and 2) **fully-informed** opinion of an 3) **unbiased** jury.

 This is what a deliberative consensus protocol is designed to do.
-It uses a deliberative process to discover what an **unbiased** sample of the group would **honestly** believe after they have considered all the most **informative** -- or convincing -- comments made by other users.
+It uses a deliberative process to estimate what an **unbiased** sample of the group would **honestly** believe after they have considered all the information and arguments shared by all other users.

 To accomplish this, the protocol uses three different technologies, that correct in turn for 1) **dishonesty**, 2) **ignorance**, and 3) **bias**.